top of page

 Why?
 Because over time, society has developed a comfortable narrative of strong, prideful men and genteel, humble women.
 When women, or even men, fail to fit these stereotypes, their value as a human being goes down.
 Is that the world you want to live in?
 Absolutely not.

-When I looked for words of wisdom before writing this article, I couldn’t help but notice the abundance of quotes from religious figures eschewing pride and honoring humility.
+When I looked for words of wisdom before writing this article, I couldn't help but notice the abundance of quotes from religious figures who shame pride and honor humility.
 Even more interesting was how these thoughts transcended religious affiliation and time.

 Countless other quotes across a wide variety of belief systems echo these sentiments.
 In most religious circles, the more humble you are, the closer you are to the belief system’s ideal, whether it's God or the best version of yourself.

-I’m a staunch advocate for working toward your ideal you, but is total dispensation with pride and complete focus on humility the way?
+I’m a staunch advocate for working toward your ideal you, but is never feeling pride and completely focusing on humility the way?
 I don’t think so.
 Without at least a little pride, advocating for yourself can be challenging.
 Too much humility can mean losing your sense of self.
 You need both to evolve into the person you’re meant to be.

 You might think secular society would strike a different chord than religious circles.
-In reality, for the most part, both perpetuate the same notion that pride is bad and humility is good.
+For the most part, both perpetuate the same notion that pride is bad and humility is good.

 You risk being categorized as egotistical if you’re too proud of yourself and your accomplishments.
 Writer Ernest Hemingway said it well, "There is nothing noble in being superior to your fellow man; true nobility is being superior to your former self."

 At the heart of the issue is the notion of superiority, a false correlation between pridefulness and believing you’re better than everyone else.
-That’s why humility is so necessary.
-It’s an essential check on pride to remind you that despite your accomplishments, others have achievements worth celebrating, too.
+That’s why humility is so necessary as an essential check on pride to remind you that despite your accomplishments, others have achievements worth celebrating, too.

 All the while, countless empowerment movements have sprung up in the last several decades, all dedicated to encouraging pride for one’s uniqueness where there was once shame.
 I support these movements wholeheartedly, though I struggle to ignore the double standard.